Top Quark Physics at the Tevatron: Standard Model Production and Decay

-From 1989-2009 top quarks could only be produced at one place in the world.
-The Tevatron is a proton ($p$) anti-proton ($\overline{p}$) collider with a center-of-mass energy of $\sqrt{s} = 1.96$~TeV located at Fermilab.
-For \ppbar\ collisions at this energy top quarks are predominantly produced in pairs ( \ttbar\ ) via the strong interaction as shown in Fig.~\ref{fig:ttbarproduction}.
+From 1989-2009 top quarks could only be produced at the Tevatron, a proton ($p$) anti-proton ($\overline{p}$) collider with a center-of-mass energy of $\sqrt{s} = 1.96$~TeV located at Fermilab.
+For \ppbar\ collisions at this energy top quarks are predominantly produced in pairs (\ttbar ) through the strong interaction diagrams shown in Fig.~\ref{fig:ttbarproduction}.
 The most recent production cross section calculations are accomplished at next-to-leading-order (NLO) and include logarithmic corrections that account for contributions from higher order soft gluon radiation~\cite{Ahrens:2010zv, Langenfeld:2009wd, Cacciari:2008zb, Kidonakis:2008mu}.
 For a top-quark mass of $172$~\gevcc\ the production cross section is calculated in~\cite{Langenfeld:2009wd} to be $\sigma( \ppbar\ra\ttbar ) = 7.57^{+0.50}_{-0.70}$~pb for $\sqrt{s} = 1.96$~TeV.
-The uncertainty includes contributions from varying the factorization and renormalization scales, and from varying the patron distribution functions (PDF).
-The PDFs describe the momentum distribution of the constituent quarks and gluons that make up the protons and anti-protons.
+The uncertainty includes contributions from varying the factorization and renormalization scales, and from varying the parton distribution functions (PDF).
+The PDFs describe the momentum distribution of the quarks and gluons that make up the protons and anti-protons.
 They are empirically determined from fits to deep-inelastic-scattering (DIS) cross section measurements performed by a variety of experiments.
 The fits to the DIS data are performed by a number of different collaborations and are made available as software packages.
 Common choices are the MRST~\cite{mrst} and CTEQ~\cite{cteq} PDF fits.
-The cross section above uses the CTEQ6.6 PDF parameterization and changes by approximately $\mp 0.24$~pb for a $\pm 1.0$~\gevcc\ change in the top-quark mass.
+The cross section above uses the CTEQ6.6~\cite{Nadolsky:2008zw} PDF parameterization and changes by approximately $\mp 0.24$~pb for a $\pm 1.0$~\gevcc\ change in the top-quark mass.